Home |

 Please note that contemporary works usually carry additional charges.
 Those which are in copyright can be very expensive to obtain.
 That cost is passed along to you.
 Many contemporary works require extra orchestra players, which can be provided only if you pay for them.
 Even if you are okay with the extra cost, the conductor may refuse a concerto.

-Before the program, we can only estimate costs, based on how much rehearsal and performance time you will probably need.
+Before the program, we estimate costs, based on how much rehearsal and performance time you will probably need.
 During the program things can happen which might increase or decrease this estimated time.
-Should your actual cost exceed the estimated cost, we will bill you directly after the program; should your actual cost be less than the estimated cost, we will refund you the difference.
+Should your actual cost be considerably different from the estimated cost, we will bill you or provide a refund as appropriate.

 What instruments do you accept?